 The cost of the medical experts and treatment that the employee may receive without consent, due to the need for treatment that has been denied by the employer, shall be paid by the employer if the claim is successful.
 All attorneys’ fees that would be due as a result of a successful motion will also be paid by the employer.
 If the claim proves unsuccessful, there will be no attorney’s fees and the employee is responsible for paying the medical costs incurred.

 While you’re entitled to receive workers’ compensation benefits after being injured on the job, the filing process is very complicated and you must deal with a lot of paperwork and red tape before you actually receive your benefits.
 In an effort to reduce the amount of money paid to injured workers, insurance companies will often try to unfairly deny your claim.
 You’ll need an experienced New Jersey workers’ compensation lawyer on your side to make sure you receive the benefits to which you’re entitled.

-To learn more about the circumstances of filing a workers’ compensation claim, contact a family law attorney at the Law Offices of Jeffrey M. Bloom in West New York and Hackensack, New Jersey.
-We have been helping people devise solutions to sensitive and difficult legal problems since 1988, serving north Jersey communities such as Hackensack, Ridgewood, Englewood and Fort Lee.
+To learn more about the circumstances of filing a workers’ compensation claim, contact a family law attorney at the Law Offices of Jeffrey M. Bloom in West New York.
+We have been helping people devise solutions to sensitive and difficult legal problems since 1988, serving north Jersey communities such as Ridgewood, Englewood and Fort Lee.
 Call (855) 208-3650.